ResidentMario/geoplot/README.md

 * **High-level plotting API**: geoplot is cartographic plotting for the 90% of use cases.
 All of the standard-bearermaps that you’ve probably seen in your geography textbook are easily accessible.
 * **Native projection support**: The most fundamental peculiarity of geospatial plotting is projection: how do you unroll a sphere onto a flat surface (a map) in an accurate way?
 The answer depends on what you’re trying to depict. `geoplot` provides these options.
 * **Compatibility with `matplotlib`**: While `matplotlib` is not a good fit for working with geospatial data directly, it’s a format that’s well-incorporated by other tools.
-* **Built with modern geospatial Python in mind**: Innovations in recent years have made working with geospatial data easier than ever, which geoplot leverages with an easy-to-use and widely compatible API.

 Installation is simple with `conda install geoplot -c conda-forge`.
 [See the documentation for help getting started](https://residentmario.github.io/geoplot/index.html).